naxelauk/abcgames-code-of-conduct/code_of_conduct.md

 ## Contact Information

 If you believe that someone is violating the code of conduct during an ABC Games event, or have any other concerns, please contact an organiser immediately.
-One or two of

-- **PyCon Incident Report Hotline**
-    - Automated dialer of the individuals listed below
-    - +1 (216) 208 7987 (Telephone or SMS)
-    - <pycon-us-report@python.org>

-In case of a conflict of interest, you can individually contact:

-  * Sage Sharp
-      * PyCon US - Incident Responder
-      * <report@otter.technology>
-      * +1 (503) 384 8831
-  * Ewa Jodlowska
-      * Python Software Foundation - Director of Operations
-      * <ewa@python.org>
-  * Ernest W. Durbin III
-      * PyCon US - Conference Chair
-      * <ernest@python.org>
-      * +1 (216) 202 4393
+One or two of these people should have introduced themselves to you on arrival.
+If you are not aware of who these people are then please ask a fellow attendee.

 Conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist any attendee to feel safe for the duration of the conference.
 We value your attendance.